You are here:

 Aerating is all about bringing the best out of the wine – and this happens by allowing the wine to ‘breathe’.
 In general young reds are most in need of good aeration before drinking, but there’s more to it than meets the eye.

 In short, aeration:

-Many wines need aerating to reduce the tannins.
-The oxygen in the air starts to break down these tannins as soon as the two come in contact … allowing the more subtle and complex wine flavours to come through.
+Many wines need aerating to reduce tannins.
+The oxygen in the air starts to break down these tannins as soon as the two come in contact … allowing the more subtle and complex flavours to come through.

 Here’s our video about using an aerator, filter and decanter.

 In older vintage reds, tannins break down in the bottle as the wine's bouquet evolves, so there is no need for this aeration – though breathing is still recommended.

 Generally, because white wine spends less time with the skins, stems and seeds of the grape, it is less tannic – but fewer tannins don’t mean zero tannins.

 As a result, young white wine can be tart, or nearly flavourless if too cold, or served straight from the bottle.
 Many vineyards and tastings routinely decant or aerate their whites to soften the flavours and bring out the buttery soft, and citrus note that white wine lovers enjoy.

 For most whites, however, just leaving the bottle to breathe will be enough.